Photo Tour of Armstrong’s East Addition

 Following an open house last Thursday, Miami University unveiled Armstrong Student Center’s new East Wing.
 The addition includes a sports-themed restaurant called The Red Zone and The Joslin Student Senate Chamber, a sleek new forum for Miami’s Associated Student Government.

-The lower levels of the East Wing will host new offices for Career Services and The Women’s Center, in addition to a bookstore titled Brick & Ivy and a cafe themed after Miami’s Luxembourg program.
+The lower levels of the East Wing will host new offices for Career Services in addition to a bookstore titled Brick & Ivy and a cafe themed after Miami’s Luxembourg program.
+Armstrong’s main building will also undergo a shakeup with Miami’s Women’s Center and LGBT services moving into a new shared office above Pulley Diner in July.
 The addition’s doors are open from 8 a.m. to 8 p.m. but will eventually run 24 hours a day.
 There is a ribbon cutting ceremony scheduled for September 15.

 Photos courtesy of Joseph Gurnig and Blake Burrell